-nPro - the ideal tool for energy utilities
+nPro - the perfect tool for energy utilities

 A significant user group of the nPro software are utility companies (energy suppliers).
-On this page, we explain why nPro is the ideal tool for energy utilities.
+On this page, we explain why nPro is the perfect tool for energy utilities.

 What do energy utilities use nPro for?